philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

     return db
 ```

+These databases might be useful for machine learning training sets and for extracting theorem prover competition benchmarks.
+By erasing intermediate nodes in the proof tree, you can make a sequence of harder and harder problem, until you ask for the top level theorem given only the leaf axioms of the proof.

 ## Refinement and Partiality

 This is a complicated subject and needs to be a post in its own right.